ibm-cloud-docs/cloud-object-storage/about-cos.md

 IBM COS is available in two configurations: Cross Region and Regional.
 Cross Region service provides higher durability and availability than using a single region at the cost of slightly higher latency, and is available today in the US and EU.
 Regional service reverses those tradeoffs, and distributes objects across multiple availability zones within a single region, and is available in the US South.
 If a given region or availability zone is unavailable, the object store continues to function without impediment, and any missed changes are applied when the data center comes back online.

-Developers use IBM COS API (based on the S3 API) to interact with their storage accounts.
+Developers use IBM COS API to interact with their storage accounts.
 This documentation provides support to get started with provisioning accounts, to create buckets, to upload objects, and to use a reference of common API interactions.

+Users of the original COS IaaS service provisioned through SoftLayer, [please visit this link for updates on the transition to Bluemix]().

 ## Understanding IBM Cloud